5T33Z0/Lenovo-T530-Hackintosh-OpenCore/README.md

 </details>
 <details>
 <summary><strong>Incompatible Components</strong></summary>

+### Incompatible Hardware
-- [ ] NVIDIA Optimus GPU not supported by macOS.
+- [ ] NVIDIA Optimus GPU is not supported by macOS.
 Must be disabled in BIOS otherwise no Boot!
 - [ ] Fingerprint Reader - model not supported by macOS
 - [ ] Intel Bluetooth/WIFI.
 You need a macOS compatible card and a BIOS Unlock to disable the WLAN Card Whitelist using `1vyrain`
 - [ ] VGA Port is not working: [Intel HD Graphics VGA Support](https://github.com/acidanthera/WhateverGreen/blob/master/Manual/FAQ.IntelHD.en.md#vga-support)